 Two weeks before and after surgery, you will be directed to discontinue taking medications and supplements that can thin the blood, such as ibuprofen, aspirin, and vitamin E.

-Abstain from alcohol for one week before your neck lift, and do not eat or drink anything after midnight the night before.
+Abstain from alcohol for one week before removal of your impacted teeth, and do not eat or drink anything after midnight the night before.
 Let Dr. Quereshy know if you notice any signs of infection or illness prior to your oral surgery procedure, as it is imperative you be in good health before undergoing surgery of any kind.

 Dress comfortably the day of surgery, and do not wear makeup, jewelry, other metal items or contact lenses.
 Bring glasses to help you read necessary paperwork.